Section 8 – Retirement Assistance Programs

 In the year you turn 71, remember to make your annual RRSP contribution before December 31.
 In December, also make an excess contribution equal to your contribution room for the following year.
 While the 1% penalty will apply for one month, the contribution will be fully deductible the following year.

 Except for withdrawals made for the purposes of the HBP (see Section II) and the Lifelong Learning Plan (see Section III) as well as funds transfers between plans, all single lump-sum payments from an RRSP are subject to tax deductions at source according to fixed rates (see Section I).
 If certain conditions are met, the CRA can accept the withdrawal of unused contributions without withholding any tax.
 Benefits from an RRSP under periodic annuity payments are not subject to any withholding tax.

 If you withdraw a lump-sum from your RRSP, remember that the amount will be taxed in the year of the withdrawal, in accordance with progressive tax rates applicable to your income level.
 Consider checking if you will have tax to pay on the withdrawal in addition to the deduction at source.

 RRSP investment advisory fees, plan administration and financing fees can be paid by either the plan or the annuitant without any tax consequences to either.
 However, plan administration fees paid by the annuitant are not deductible.
-However, as of 2019, the CRA provides that management fees for registered plans that are paid outside the registered plan could be suject to tax equivalent to 100% of the fees paid.

 From a financial perspective, it is preferable for management and administration fees to be paid out of the RRSP rather than personally.